New Orleans: Mule-Drawn Carriages Stroll Through the French Quarter

 Most drivers are assigned a mule long term, and they work together as a team.
 Visitors are often surprised to learn each mule has a name and a story to tell.

-But these two are just a small glimpse into the life of a French Quarter mule.
 So take a ride and get to know some of the mules (and their drivers) personally while you’re here.
 You won’t be sorry!

 « back to Tips